stratapp-ai/stratapp-ai.github.io/about.md

 ---
 {:.font-weight-bold}

-# we are changing how leaders think about strategy execution, day-to-day work and org-wide collaboration
+# we are changing how leaders think about strategy execution, day-to-day work and social collaboration

-##### #stratapp is the world's first SaaS to deliver strategy, KPIs/OKRs, business planning, social and work collaboration in one seamless user experience.
-10-apps-in-1 for about half the price of one.
-Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
+##### #stratapp is the world's first SaaS to deliver strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience.
+10-apps-in-1, for about half the price of one.
 You'll love #stratapp.